This is an updated version of the original article written by Jake Hornberger in 2017.

-Ho Chi Minh City continues to swell to over 8 million residents.
-Over the past five years alone, the population has seen an increase of 1.3 million people.
-That makes it one of the fastest growing cities in the world and one which, by 2025, is expected to hit as many as 13.9 million residents.
+When this article was first published in 2017, Ho Chi Minh City only had 8 million residents, but as of the most recent data available (March 2023), Vietnam’s busiest city now has at least 9.3 million people.
+That makes it one of the fastest-growing cities in the world and one which, by 2025, is expected to hit as many as 13.9 million residents.

-With all this to understand, finding a place to call home can often be a burdensome task.
+With all this to understand, finding a place to call home can often be burdensome.
 In order to save you some time and probably a headache, we’ve taken it upon ourselves to dissect each of the city’s wards that have our attention right now, as well as the city’s primary districts, and guide you through the highlights and features of each.

 An Overview of Ho Chi Minh City’s Districts

-In total, the city is broken into 24 districts consisting of 19 inner city districts and 5 suburban areas, some numbered and others named.
+The city is divided into 24 districts consisting of 19 inner city districts and five suburban areas, some numbered and others named.
 Districts one and three are considered the modern heart of the city.
-Each district in turn, is broken down into even smaller sections called wards.
-This is a simple way to manage and organize addresses and specific locations, especially within districts that cover large amounts of land like triangular Tan Binh that reaches downwards from the airport, or the diamond-shaped expanse of District 9.
+Each district, in turn, is broken down into even smaller sections called wards.
+This is a simple way to manage and organize addresses and specific locations, especially within districts that cover large amounts of land, like triangular Tan Binh that reaches downwards from the airport or the diamond-shaped expanse of District 9.

-Slow but careful investment is making its way through Da Kao, giving rise to the area’s recent popularity.
-From music and art events to craft beer and edgy restaurants, despite setbacks like the loss of Decibel, Da Kao has continued its development into one of the hottest places in town.
-It’s situated on the north side of District 1, between Binh Thanh and District 3.
+Home to most of Saigon’s consulates and several elegant buildings dating from the French-colonial period, Da Kao’s historic streets also contain a bewilderingly high concentration of great restaurants and bars.
+From music and art events to craft beer and edgy restaurants such as Noir.
+Dining in the Dark, Da Kao has continued developing into one of the hottest places in town.
+Da Kao is on the north side of District 1, between Binh Thanh and District 3.

 What used to be one of our poorest areas due to its over-the-river location, Thao Dien has undergone a complete metamorphosis from a dirt road in the swamp to one of the most developed wards in the entire city.
-The streets of Xuan Thuy and Thao Dien make for two of the most international strips around, chock full of bars, restaurants, galleries, schools, and spas.
-Thao Dien is synonymous with District 2, as its best-known ward, and just a step off the Hanoi Highway.
-In our D2 spotlight below, to avoid repetition, we’ve chosen different destinations to seek out in much the same area.
+The streets of Xuan Thuy and Thao Dien make for two of the most international strips, chock full of bars, restaurants, galleries, schools, and spas.
+Thao Dien is synonymous with District 2, its best-known ward, and just a step off the Hanoi Highway.

 Phu My Hung

-Often referred to as ‘Little Korea’ because of its large Korean population (roughly 20,000 people), Phu My Hung is home to a slew of Korean and Japanese restaurants, upscale cafes, famous chain restaurants, and bars.
-The area has undergone vast urbanization over the past few years making way for world-class shopping malls like Vivo City and The Crescent Mall.
+Often referred to as ‘Little Seoul’ because of its large Korean population, Phu My Hung is home to many Korean and Japanese restaurants, upscale cafes, famous chain restaurants, and bars.
+The area now boasts world-class shopping malls like SC Vivo City and Crescent Mall.

 Nguyen Thai Binh Ward

-Just a few years ago this area was largely industrial, and today it still feels like the location for a movie set in pre-1975 Saigon.
+Just a few years ago, this area was primarily industrial, and it still feels like the location for a movie set in pre-1975 Saigon.
 Home to Yersin market, where hardware materials are sold, the nearby streets took on a similar persona.
 However, the recent development of Nguyen Thai Binh Ward has brought forth a series of trendy food and beverage establishments, giving these streets a lively underground atmosphere.

 Guide to District 1

 This is the city’s business hub and the commercial core of Vietnam.
 D1 (District one) is viewed as the prime location and maintains the highest standard of living throughout all twenty-four districts.
-Note that despite its imposing corporate developments, Vietnamese daily life is still experienced at every corner and there is, culturally, much to absorb in this vibrant part of town.
-It’s also the place to go for banks, consulates, administrative buildings and international cuisine.
+Note that despite its imposing corporate developments, Vietnamese daily life is still experienced at every corner, and there is, culturally, much to absorb in this vibrant part of town.
+It’s also a place for banks, international hotel chains, consulates, administrative buildings, and global cuisine.

-District one is 6 kilometers south of Tan Son Nhat International Airport and covers an area of 7.7 km2.
-The population is estimated at 205,000 and has a density of 26,000 inhabitants per square kilometer.
-Compared to many other districts, that number is fairly low.
-It is bordered by the Thi Nghe canal, D3, D4, D5 and Binh Thanh.
+District one is six kilometers south of Tan Son Nhat International Airport and covers an area of 7.7 km2.
+It is bordered by the Thi Nghe canal, D3, D4, D5, and Binh Thanh.

 Guide to District 2